 In addition to his primary practice of taxation, Mr. McDermott represents and advises clients in the selection, formation, and governance of business entities, including corporations, limited liability companies, and partnerships.
 He represents hospitals and physician practice groups with respect to business and tax matters.
 He designs and drafts executive compensation packages and non-qualified deferred compensation plans.
 He also does estate planning and handles successions, probate, and estate administration matters.

-In 2017, Mr. McDermott was appointed to chair the Internal Revenue Service Advisory Council’s Small Business/Self-Employed and Wage & Investment Subgroup, a chapter of the IRSAC, focusing on small business and individual taxpayer issues.
-Since January 2015, he has served as a member of the IRSAC, which provides an organized public forum for IRS officials and representatives of the public to discuss key tax administration issues.
-As an advisory body designed to focus on broad policy matters, the IRSAC reviews existing tax policy and/or recommends policies with respect to emerging tax administration issues.
-The IRSAC suggests operational improvements, offers constructive observations regarding current or proposed IRS policies, programs, and procedures, and advises the Commissioner with respect to issues having substantive effect on federal tax administration.
+Mr. McDermott served a three-year term on the Internal Revenue Service Advisory Council, and in 2017, served a Chair of the Council’s Small Business/Self-Employed and Wage & Investment Subgroup.
+The IRSAC provides an organized public forum for IRS officials and representatives of the public to discuss key tax administration issues.
+As an advisory body, the IRSAC suggests operational improvements, offers constructive observations regarding current or proposed IRS policies, programs, and procedures, and advises the Commissioner with respect to issues having substantive effect on federal tax administration.

 Before pursuing the practice of law, Mr. McDermott practiced in the tax department of an international CPA firm for five years in New Orleans and Washington, D.C.
 Mr. McDermott is a Board Certified Tax Law Specialist, Louisiana Board of Legal Specialization, and he is a certified public accountant.
-He served on the examination committee for the Tax Law Advisory Commission of the Louisiana Board of Legal Specialization and is an assistant bar examiner for the Louisiana State Bar Association.
-He was recently appointed to the Internal Revenue Service Advisory Committee.
+He served on the examination committee for the Tax Law Advisory Commission of the Louisiana Board of Legal Specialization and was an assistant bar examiner for the Louisiana State Bar Association for many years.

-Mr. McDermott is a member of the Baton Rouge and Louisiana State Bar Associations, National Lawyers Association, American Health Lawyers Association, Baton Rouge Estate and Business Planning Council, The Society of Louisiana Certified Public Accountants, and the Planned Giving Council.
-Additionally, he is chairman of the board of governors and a trustee for the Boys and Girls Club of Baton Rouge.
+Mr. McDermott is a member of the professional advisory council for the Baton Rouge Area Foundation and the LSU Foundation Planned Giving.
+He is an active member of the Baton Rouge and Louisiana State Bar Associations, Baton Rouge Estate and Business Planning Council, and The Society of Louisiana Certified Public Accountants.
+Additionally, he is vice chair of the board of governors the Boys & Girls Clubs of Metro Louisiana.